Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 Howard T. Beaver – Epsilon Chapter (University of Wisconsin) – 1923 to 1925

-Brother Beaver completed graduate work and taught courses at the University of Wisconsin from 1921 to 1924.
+From 1921 to 1924, Beaver completed graduate work and taught courses at the University of Wisconsin.
 He was initiated into Alpha Kappa Lambda on May 4, 1923, as a charter member of the Epsilon Chapter.
-He would establish Beaver Associates, Inc., a fund-raising consulting firm that he ran until his passing.
+Beaver later founded Beaver Associates, Inc., a fundraising consulting firm he led until his passing.
+In 1963, the firm merged with the American City Bureau, continuing to support philanthropic campaigns nationwide.

 Brother Beaver entered the Omega Chapter on September 14, 1962.